 Oklahoma is also home to Foreign Trade Zone (FTZ) 106, which is airport-adjacent, and Oklahoma City is known as the country’s “trucking hub,” and has an estimated growth rate of 44 percent in the next 25 years.

-The second largest city in Oklahoma, Tulsa is situated along US I 244 (which becomes I 44) and US 75, with nearby access to Broken Arrow, Muskogee, and Oklahoma City, Oklahoma.
-The Northeast-Oklahoma city is also close to the borders of Kansas, Missouri and Arkansas.
+The second largest city in Oklahoma with over 400k people, Tulsa is situated along US I 244 (which becomes I 44) and US 75, with nearby access to Broken Arrow, Muskogee, and Oklahoma City, Oklahoma.
+The Northeast part of Oklahoma City is also close to the borders of Kansas, Missouri and Arkansas.

 Tulsa is also home to Foreign Trade Zone #53 at the Tulsa International Airport.
 This FTZ allows your business to place larger orders at lower costs and reduce the risk of potential shipping issues due to low supply.